Velar (caste)

 Velar is a Tamil artisan caste whose members traditionally pursued pottery and trade in the Indian state of Tamil Nadu.
 They are officially classified as Kulala or Velar.
 They belong to the Other Backward Class group.

 Etymology

 The word Vel refers to earth.
 Velar means "those of the earth".

 History

 Velars are the descendants of the three sons of their original ancestor Kulalan, who was the son of Brahma.
 Kulalan prayed to Brahma to be allowed to create and destroy things daily, so Brahma made him a potter.

-Culture

-They wear the sacred thread like brahmins and follow both Saivism and Vaishnavism.

-Some have priests of their own caste, while others employ brahmins.
-They have claimed a higher social status in Tamil Nadu.

 Titles

 They are subdivided into numerous clans based on Koottamam or Kulam.